-Sex trafficking investigation into Republican Matt Gaetz dropped
+Sex-trafficking investigation into Republican Matt Gaetz dropped

 - Published

-The US justice department will not charge Florida Republican Matt Gaetz in relation to a sex trafficking investigation, sources told the BBC's US partner CBS News.
+US federal investigators will not charge Florida Republican Congressman Matt Gaetz for sex-trafficking crimes, US media report.

 His lawyers also released a statement that said the case had been dropped.